tom-p-uk/image-search-layer-flask/README.md

 # Image Search Abstraction Layer

-A URL shortening microservice built using Python.
+An API that returns Google Image Search results when provided with a search term.
 I originally made this with Node, Express and MongoDB as part of Free Code Camp's backend challenges, but rebuilt it to get some more practice with Python.
 The original repo can be found [here](https://github.com/tom-p-uk/image-search-abstraction-layer).

 ### User Stories: